eclipse-jro/CSCI145-HW1/README.md

 # CSCI145-HW1
 Java Project One.
 2D Dungeon Adventure Game.

+## TO DO:

+1. Create the "Monster" and "Player" classes.
+2. Create the DungeonGame, DungeonMap, and Room Classes.
+3. Get an A on this project and Profit.

 ## Requirements:

 1. The dungeon’s rooms must be stored in a 2d array.
 The default size of a dungeon is 10 x 10.
 A custom size can be passed in through command line arguments, but a dungeon must be 1 x 1 or larger, so that there is at least one room.